praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities.md

     </copy>
     ```

 3. Run the Infomap algorithm again on the updated data.
-Follow the same steps from Lab 6, Task 2, and verify whether the required is moved to the intended clusters.
+Follow the same steps from Task 2, and verify whether the required node is moved to the intended clusters.
+Iterate the process until you are convinced with the final clusters.

 Please **proceed to the next lab** to do so.